| |

 Get yourself a GAME PLAN to get out of this situation and into the life you do want.

-Save as much as you can to build up a financial bridge between this and the next job.
+Save as much as possible to build a financial bridge between this and the next job.

 What to do when your job makes you miserable?